Duke University Institutional Statement of Commitment to Diversity and Inclusion

 For emergencies, dial 9-1-1.
 For non-emergencies, call (919) 684-2444.
 Location: 502 Oregon St. Durham, NC 27708

 The Duke University Women's Center is dedicated to helping every woman at Duke become self-assured with a streetwise savvy that comes from actively engaging with the world.
 They welcome men and women alike who are committed to gender equity and social change.
 To find out more, click here.

 Hours of Operation: Monday through Friday: 9:00 am to 5:00 pm Location: Crowell Hall - 10 Epworth Lane East Campus, Duke University Durham, NC 27708

 If you feel that you are the victim of discrimination or harassment and would like to file a complaint, please contact the Office for Institutional Equity (OIE) at 919-684-8222.

 The Daytime MBA Office of Student Life (OSL) works to support and enhance your MBA student experience.
 We manage your orientation, graduation, and the day-to-day stuff in between – including health and wellness programming, academic accommodations, resources for personal and academic obstacles, and support for your MBAA and student organizations.
 We are often the first place students go when they need to talk, be advised, or to learn about available resources.

-The Daytime MBA Program Suite is located at the bottom of the Fox Hole (down the stairs in the Fox Center) or email us at firstname.lastname@example.org.
-If you would prefer to have a more private conversation, please feel free to contact Ruth Tolman directly.
+You can find Sara Wakefield, Ava Judd and Brittany Patterson in suite S09, located at the bottom of the Foxhole stairs.
+You can find Madeline Hoy Perez and Carly Woolard in suite W220 (above Tech Support).
+If you have an inquiry, email us at firstname.lastname@example.org.
+If you would prefer to have a more private conversation, please feel free to contact Sara Wakefield directly.

 The OIE’s ombudspeople offer neutral and confidential guidance on a variety of issues for all students and faculty at Duke.